 Once Upon a Time… in Hollywood

-The ninth film from Quentin Tarantino, Once Upon a Time... in Hollywood is set in Hollywood’s swinging 60s and stars Leonardo DiCaprio and Brad Pitt as a fictional fading actor and his stunt double, and Margot Robbie as the very real Sharon Tate.
+The ninth film from Quentin Tarantino, Once Upon a Time... in Hollywood is set in Los Angeles in the swinging 60s and stars Leonardo DiCaprio and Brad Pitt as a fictional fading actor and his stunt double, and Margot Robbie as the very real Sharon Tate.
 At nearly three hours long, this marathon love letter to Hollywood’s golden years “could be his late-career masterpiece: uproariously funny, surging with cinematic adrenaline and strewn with delectable period detail,” wrote Robbie Collin for The Telegraph.
 Just don’t tell anyone the ending.

 Written and directed by Lulu Wang, The Farewell tells the story of a Chinese-American woman, Billi (Awkwafina), who is told her grandmother – Nai Nai, played by Shuzhen Zhou – has terminal cancer.
 However her extended family decide to keep the diagnosis from their sick relation – and plan a wedding to bring the whole family together for one final time.
 Based on a true story, which gained traction after Wang told it on NPR’s This American Life in 2016, it was praised by RogerEbert.com as “a story about cultural clashes without ever leaning on wacky stereotypes or lazy clichés… The entire film is pretty perfect, actually.”